codebanesr/llms-client/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions or concerns regarding this Code of Conduct, please contact the project team at [contact email or other appropriate contact information].
+If you have any questions or concerns regarding this Code of Conduct, please contact the project team at [shanur.cse.nitap@gmail.com].